KantorSerhiy/store_service/README.md

 python manage.py runserver
 ````

-Create superuser and add some categories and products.
+Now u can add some categories and products and test it.

 P.S.